 - Most contestants in a competitive reality show—1,000 people started, which is roughly the population of a very confused village.

-- Most people dropped through trap doors simultaneously; 83 contestants plummeted simultaneously (some are probably still falling in their nightmares).
+- Most people dropped through trap doors simultaneously; 83 contestants plummeted at once (some are probably still falling in their nightmares).

 The Challenges Were Next-Level Ridiculous